 Other artists or lineages of artists well presented and therefore subject to the same investigation are the metalworkers of the Komai family, the potters Makuzu Kozan and Makuzu Hanzan, and the Satsuma decorator Yabu Meizan.
 In the same way, works commissioned by the more important of the companies – the semi-official Kiritsu Kosho Kaisha and the private Ozeki Company – can be studied in some numbers.

 Some 25 pieces were made on the orders of the Imperial Household, for they bear the kikumon or chrysanthemum symbol showing that they were commissioned by the Emperor as gifts to foreign dignitaries and royalty.
 Another 12 are important examples of the pieces made especially for display at the great international exhibitions of the late 19th and early 20th centuries.

-Honorary Curator, and Senior Curator in the Asian Department at the Victoria and Albert Museum
+Gregory Irvine Honorary Curator, and Honorary Senior Research Fellow (Japan) in the Research Department at the Victoria and Albert Museum

 Dror Elkvity Curator and Chief Co-ordinator

 Musée national des arts asiatiques – Guimet, Paris, France

 First USA Riverfront Arts Centre, Wilmington, Delaware, USA